For apparel & footwear retail

 Music that works for the first 10 seconds.

 Apparel customers decide on sensory evidence in the first ten seconds.
 Entuned produces original music tuned to your customer’s pace, energy, and identity — engineered to win the threshold moment.
-Free, no credit card.
+Running 5–50 stores?
+Start a measured pilot — twelve weeks, no cost, read in your own reporting.
+Single store?
+Stream Entuned Free, no card.

 The Gap